ishspsy/project/MPSSC/README.md

 clear all
 addpath(genpath(pwd))

+%% load data sets ('in_X' and 'true_labs')
 load('Data_Deng.mat')

-%Note: Each data contains in_X and true_labs, where in_X is an n by p gene expression matrix and true_labs is the ground truth labels, where n and p are number of cells and genes, respectively.
+% Note: one can use any data set that consists of in_X and true_labs, where in_X is an n by p gene expression matrix and true_labs is the ground truth labels.
+Here n and p are number of cells and genes, respectively.

-% We suggest to use the following specification in implementation: rho=0.2; lam=0.0001; lam2=lam; eta=1; c=0.1;
+%% Penalty parameters.
+We suggest to use the following specification: rho=0.2; lam=0.0001; lam2=lam; eta=1; c=0.1;

 %% Run MPSSC and obtain the target matrix P
 [P] = clus_fin_update(rho, lam, lam2, eta, c, in_X, true_labs);